yaroslav-gwit/NebulaGC/README.md

 ## Notes
 - REST cannot list tenants/clusters; only cluster-local operations are exposed to keep it anon-friendly.
 - Admin Unix socket is disabled by default; enable with `--admin-socket` or env var (e.g. `NEBULAGC_ADMIN_SOCKET_PATH`).
+- Only the master instance accepts mutating commands (REST writes, CLI, or admin socket); replicas return read-only errors with `REPLICA_READ_ONLY`.